 During the hunger emergencies of the 1980s and 1990s, children with severe acute malnutrition required around-the-clock care at therapeutic feeding centers (TFCs).
 The nutrients were delivered through therapeutic milk, which required on-site preparation and clean water.
 Because of the need for 24-hour medical staffing, TFCs were few and far between.
 They were also often too far from the communities they were meant to serve.
 Mothers would often need to leave their homes for weeks at a time, which meant lost work and wages (and leaving behind other children).

 Recovery rates were low because moms would withdraw their children before they received full treatment so they could return home to work.
 Infection was also a risk in the crowded patient wards.
 Millions of children unnecessarily died because they were too far away, relapsed after an incomplete course of treatment, or were exposed to other illnesses.

 Therapeutic feeding centers could also be dangerous.
-In a country like Sudan, which balanced famine with internal conflict, setting up centers to care for the malnourished would open civilians and aid workers to aerial attacks and ground attacks.
+In a country like Sudan, which balanced famine with conflict, setting up centers to care for the malnourished would open civilians and aid workers up to aerial and ground attacks.
 While working in Sudan, Concern International Program Director Anne O’Mahony sensed a breaking point: “More and more, it became clear that center-based care wasn’t the solution.”